 I hired you and I believe in you.
 Work with me and I’ll help you succeed.
 Together we can accomplish great things.

-So why aren’t more managers nice?
+So why aren’t more managers always nice?
 Is it because…

 …they’ve experienced authoritarian leadership from their teachers and managers?